sergiocorreia/reghdfe/Readme.md

 # REGHDFE: Linear and IV/GMM Regressions With Many Fixed Effects

+**Caveat emptor: this is the alpha release of reghdfe 4.x; it's expected to be 5-10x faster than reghdfe 3.x, but is less stable and currently lacks some of its features.**

+**TODO: update this readme**

 `reghdfe` is a [Stata](http://www.stata.com/) package that estimates linear regressions with multiple levels of fixed effects.
 It works as a generalization of the built-in `areg`, `xtreg,fe` and `xtivreg,fe` regression commands.
 It's objectives are similar to the R package [lfe](http://cran.r-project.org/web/packages/lfe/index.html) by Simen Gaure and to the Julia package [FixedEffectModels](https://github.com/matthieugomez/FixedEffectModels.jl) by Matthieu Gomez (beta).
 It's features include:

 - A novel and robust algorithm that efficiently absorbs multiple fixed effects.
 It improves on the work by [Abowd *et al*, 2002](https://ideas.repec.org/p/cen/tpaper/2002-06.html), [Guimaraes and Portugal, 2010](https://ideas.repec.org/a/tsj/stataj/v10y2010i4p628-649.html) and [Simen Gaure, 2013](http://www.sciencedirect.com/science/article/pii/S0167947313001266).
 This algorithm works particularly well on "hard cases" that converge very slowly (or fail to converge) with the existing algorithms.